codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 - `userId` of type `String`
 - `body` of type `String`

 Try sending message again from the app.
-You can then check if the data was saved by verifying whether the objects were created in Back4App Dshboard.
+You can then check if the data was saved by verifying whether the objects were created in Back4App Dashboard.
 Navigate to your project's `Dashboard --> Core --> Database Broswer --> Messages` to see if the message appears there.

-Refer [testing Parse deployment guide](http://guides.codepath.com/android/Configuring-a-Parse-Server#testing-deployment) for more info.
+Refer to the [Testing Deployment section](http://guides.codepath.com/android/Configuring-a-Parse-Server#testing-deployment) of [Configuring a Parse Server](http://guides.codepath.com/android/Configuring-a-Parse-Server) for more info.

 ## 7. Add RecyclerView to Chat Layout

-Now that we have verified that messages are successfully being saved to your parse database, lets go ahead and build the UI to retrieve these messages.
+Now that we have verified that messages are successfully being saved to your Parse database, let's go ahead and build the UI to retrieve these messages.
 Open your layout file `activity_chat.xml` and add a `RecyclerView` to display the text messages from parse.

 First, add the RecyclerView as a dependency in your `app/build.gradle`:
 ```gradle